Master of Science in Nursing

 - Degree program follows a planned curriculum progression.

 - Classes meet in the evening one night per week for about two and 1/2 years.
 Most classes are three credits and nine weeks in length.
+Several courses are being developed in a blended format.

 - Cohort model format.